A Guide to Neuro Physical Therapy

 This information helps your physical therapist to get an idea of what's going on to help develop an appropriate and effective treatment plan.

-Additionally, your physical therapist can make recommendations and referrals for maximizing a healthy lifestyle.
-This might include finding a dietician, personal trainer, mental health provider, and beyond.
+Additionally, your physical therapist can make recommendations and referrals for maximizing a healthy lifestyle and reducing the risk of other health problems.
+This might include finding a dietician, a personal trainer for continued exercise and weight loss (if needed), a mental health care provider, and beyond.

 Yes!
-In many cases, virtual physical therapy is just as effective (if not more so) than in-person PT.
+In many cases, virtual physical therapy is just as effective (if not more so) than in-person neurological physical therapy.
 Your physical therapist will be able to assess your situation and give you their professional recommendation on whether virtual or in-person care is best for you.

-For long-term or chronic deficits or less severe issues like headaches and vertigo8, virtual care has many potential benefits.
+Virtual care for neurological physical therapy has many potential benefits for providing personalized online health information and care for a long-term or chronic neurological deficit or less severe issues like headaches and vertigo9.
 You can read all about the effectiveness of virtual therapy in our full article.

 - Get regular checkups and screenings with your integrative medical team